Chiwogs of Bhutan: Legal status

 Until 2009, chios were administrative divisions subordinate to geos.
 Under the 2008 Constitution, chios are mentioned only as electorates, defined as "under a gewog," but did not specifically repeal the administrative status of chios.
 Under the Election Act of 2008, chios are basic electoral constituencies within geos to elect one member of the Geo Tshokde (county committee) and Dzongkha Thromde (district council).
 The legal status of chios as electoral precincts is confirmed by the Local Government Act of 2009, which repeals the Local Government Act of 2007 and provides no administrative role for chios.

-List of chios
+List of Chiwogs

-The following is a list of the 1,044 chios of Bhutan as of 2011:
+The following is a list of the 1,044 chiwogs of Bhutan as of 2011: